 Fast forward thirty years to 2018, where Mitchell claims in a Kentucky federal court that, in writing, producing, and publishing If It Ain’t Ruff, Dr. Dre “unlawfully and intentionally sampled the distinctive and important elements” from Star in the Ghetto, and therefore infringed on his copyright.
 You may read the complaint here, and Insider Louisville’s story about the case here.

-Let’s get to the privilege issue; after all, this is a privileges blog and not a 1970s R&B blog (through that would be more fun).
+Let’s get to the privilege issue;.
+After all, this is a privileges blog and not a 1970s R&B blog (though that would be more fun).
 Mitchell’s lawyers sent Dr. Dre standard discovery requests, and Dr. Dre objected with “boilerplate language such as ‘proportionality,’ ‘attorney–client privilege,’ and ‘work product.’”

 Essentially, Dr. Dre objected to several interrogatories and document requests “to the extent the requests seek information protected by the attorney–client privilege or work-product doctrine.”
 You may read his responses here.
 Dr. Dre admitted, however, that he had no responsive documents that were otherwise privileged.